Madsen machine gun: Inter-war era

 Among the fighting forces with the Madsen in their arsenals in the immediate aftermath of World War I were the Czechoslovak Legions in Russia, fighting the Bolsheviks in Siberia.
 The Madsen also saw service in China during the Warlord era.
 By 1935, China would acquire roughly 300 Madsen machine guns, with under 100 of these being used for Malmö Flygindustri, SIAI, and Caproni aircraft.

 Paraguay bought the Madsen in the 1920s and early 1930s as that country quietly girded for war with Bolivia over mutual claims to the Gran Chaco region, and it served in the Paraguayan army in the Chaco War (1932–1935).
 Almost 400 were on hand when the war began, and the Paraguayans bought more as the war progressed.
 Bolivia also fielded Madsens of the same calibre as Paraguay (7.65×53 Mauser) during the conflict.

 The Argentine Army detachment that protected neutrality along the border with Paraguay and Bolivia during the Chaco War used the Madsen in combat operations at least once in 1933 in the course of an engagement on the southern bank of the Pilcomayo river against members of the Maká tribe commanded by deserters who had looted a farm in Argentine soil, killing some of its inhabitants.

-Brazil first acquired Madsen machine guns prior to the war.
+Brazil first acquired Madsen machine guns in 1907.
 When Brazil acquired some 23 CV-35 tankettes from Italy in the late 1930s, it armed a majority of the vehicles with twin-mounted 7 mm Madsens.
-In 1943, the Army planned to produce their own Madsen machine guns at the Laminação Nacional de Metais factory.
+In 1943, the Army planned to produce their own Madsen machine guns at the Laminação Nacional de Metais factory, however this never happened.